California mayor resigns over email about police killings

 Stewart said he was replying to someone “concerned about our police officers and their sensitivity training.”

-The city issued a press release late Thursday announcing that Stewart, who was elected to a four-year term in 2016, was stepping down from his post and the city council.
+The city issued a press release late Thursday announcing that Stewart, who was elected to a four-year term in 2016, was stepping down from his post and the city council, news outlets reported.

 “You have every right to be hurt and offended.
 My typos and off-the-cuff response to an email on a serious topic added pain at a time where our community, and our country, is suffering,” Stewart said in a statement.
 “I may not be the best writer and I sometimes misspeak, but I am not racist.”